learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 to review before you move forward.
 If you feel comfortable with the content, you are free to skim or move on.

-**Please Note the following about Repeated Prework Labs**:

-- If you have already completed the prework labs but would like to redo any of them for practice, you will need to delete your current fork of the repo and fork it again.
+**Note**: If you have already completed the prework labs but would like to redo any of them for practice, you will need to delete your current fork of the repo from your GitHub account and fork it again.
-- When working on prework review labs, you can use `learn test` to run the tests but it will not sync your progress with Canvas.
-If you wish to submit one in Canvas, you can do so using the "Submit Assignment" button at the top of the Canvas page.

 ## The Journey of Learning Something New